jckuri/SDCND_PID_Controller/README.md

 ![images/pid.png](images/pid.png)

+The proportional component `P` moves the control variable in the opposite direction of the error in a proportional way.
+If the error is big, the action taken will be big as well.
+If the error is small, the action taken will be small as well.
+However, the result of using the proportional component alone is not enough to control the variable because the error will oscillate in a sinusoidal pattern as you can see in the graph above.

 Visual aids are encouraged, i.e. record of a small video of the car in the simulator and describe what each component is set to.

 **PID Controller (SDCE ND)<br/>